Humboldt-WI/blog/content/research/applied_predictive_modeling_19/Multiple_Treatments_Uplift.md

 \end{equation}

 In case the treatment predicted by the uplift model is equal to the actual assigned treatment to the subject during the experiment, the weighted outcome of this subject is summed.
-In other words, the subjects where the predicted and assignmed treatments match, form the group of reprentatives for those with this treatment assigned.
+In other words, the subjects where the predicted and assigned treatments match, form the group of representatives for those with this treatment assigned.
 As the number of matched subjects can vary, their group outcomes are weighted.
 <br />
 The expected value of $Z$ is than equal to the expected outcome, given that each subject is assigned the best predicted treatment, as shown by the authors.
-Furhermore, the sample average $\bar{z}$ represents an unbiased estimate of $E[Z]$
+Furthermore, the sample average $\bar{z}$ represents an unbiased estimate of $E[Z]$

 \begin{equation}
 E[Z] = E[Y|T=h(X)]